Taking care of any puppy is always challenging. Raising an Australian shepherd puppy is no different.

 Watch When They Eat and Drink

-Aussie puppies eat a lot of food and drink a lot of water as they grow.
-As a result, they also need to go to the bathroom a lot.
+Aussie puppies eat a lot of food and drink a lot of water.
+As a result, they also need to go outside to relieve themselves a lot.

-When they have finished eating and drinking, bring them outside and wait for them to go to the bathroom.
+When they have finished eating and drinking, quickly bring them outside and wait for them to go to the bathroom.
 Once they have finished their business, praise them for it with verbal encouragement and/or treats.
-This will let them know that going outside when they need to go is the right thing to do.
-Pretty soon, they’ll start doing it on their own.
+Pretty soon, they’ll start letting you know they have to go potty.

 Crate Training Your Aussie Puppy